-- 3.9.1 The Chair of the Senate, where they deem it to be not practicable to wait until the next ordinary meeting or to call an extraordinary meeting, may resolve that interim business shall be conducted by correspondence or shall be conducted on behalf of the Senate by the Interim Business and Effectiveness Committee.
-Matters conducted as interim business shall normally be uncontentious in nature and not lead to significant decisions of strategy, policy, or practice. - 3.9.2 The Chair of the Interim Business and Effectiveness Committee, with the advice of the Secretary of the University, may conduct interim business by way of chair's action where they deem it to be not practicable to wait until the next ordinary meeting of the Interim Business and Effectiveness Committee, or to call an extraordinary meeting of the Interim Business and Effectiveness Committee, or for the Interim Business and Effectiveness Committee to conduct interim business by correspondence. - 3.9.3 The Senate shall receive at the next ordinary meeting a report on any business that has been conducted by correspondence, or that has been conducted on behalf of the Senate by the Interim Business and Effectiveness Committee, or that has been conducted by the Chair of the Interim Business and Effectiveness Committee by way of chair's action.
+- 3.9.1 The Chair of a Standing Committee or a Standing Sub-Committee, where they deem it to be not practicable to wait until the next ordinary meeting or to call an extraordinary meeting, may resolve that interim business shall be conducted by correspondence.
+Matters conducted as interim business shall normally be uncontentious in nature and not lead to significant decisions of strategy, policy, or practice. - 3.9.2 The Chair of a Standing Committee or a Standing Sub-Committee may conduct interim business by way of chair's action where they deem it to be not practicable to wait until the next ordinary meeting, or to call an extraordinary meeting, or to conduct business by correspondence. - 3.9.3 The Standing Committee or the Standing Sub-Committee shall receive at the next ordinary meeting a report on any business that has been conducted by correspondence or that has been conducted by the Chair by way of chair's action.